 “This will be an unfortunate decision, and will reflect poorly on City Council, as well as our entire community, which yearns for progress and unity,” said Frazier, president of the Northside Coalition of Jacksonville, which her father previously helmed.

-When the vote was tallied later that evening, those who voted against the renaming included Council President Randy White and council members Kevin Carrico, Raul Arias, Joe Carlucci, Terrance Freeman, Nick Howland, Mike Gay, Will Lahnen, Chris Miller and Ron Salem.
+When the vote was tallied later that evening, those who voted against the renaming included Council President Randy White and members Kevin Carrico, Raul Arias, Joe Carlucci, Terrance Freeman, Nick Howland, Mike Gay, Will Lahnen, Chris Miller and Ron Salem.
+Council members Rory Diamond and Ju’Coby Pittman had excused absence from the meeting.

 It wasn’t until after the vote that any council discussion was had on the topic, though none of the people who voted against the bill offered up their reasoning.

-Council member Michael Boylan said he was not a fan of Frazier’s, but voted in favor of the renaming.
+Council member Michael Boylan said he was not a fan of Frazier’s, but voted in favor of the renaming because he felt the proposed name could still provoke dialogue on race and equality.

-“He disparaged me on a public radio station I used to run on the very program I created,” Boylan said.
+“(Frazier) disparaged me on a public radio station I used to run on the very program I created,” Boylan said during Tuesday’s meeting.
 “Yet I did forgive him and understood his intent.”
 Boylan was the former CEO of WJCT Public Media before he retired and ran for public office.

-(Editor’s note: WJCT Public Media also publishes Jacksonville Today.)
+(Editor’s disclosure: WJCT Public Media also publishes Jacksonville Today.)

 Council member Jimmy Peluso, who represents the district that includes Springfield, introduced the bill to rename the road.
-He said he’s disappointed in his colleagues’ choice.
+After the vote, he said he was disappointed in his colleagues’ choice.

 “I do find it odd… This was very district centric.
 I had buy-in from neighbors.
 This was in my district.
 This was a street that was only in my district.
 It didn’t affect any of you,” he said.